 Understanding PET Scans

 PET scans use a radioactive drug (tracer) to show activity within the body.
-In cancer care, this technology helps distinguish between benign and malignant tumors, determines the stage of the cancer, and assesses the efficacy of treatment.
+In cancer care, this technology helps distinguish between benign and malignant tumours, determines the stage of cancer, and assesses the efficacy of treatment.
 This level of detail is paramount in creating personalized treatment strategies that are tailored to the individual characteristics of a patient's cancer.

 Impact on Personalized Medicine